 Freeze Warning from FRI 1:00 AM CDT until FRI 8:00 AM CDT

-Freeze Warning from FRI 1:00 AM CDT until FRI 8:00 AM CDTUpdated

 Issued by National Weather Service – Minneapolis, MN